LizardRush/lizardrusher/README.md

 # lizardrusher
-a website with a python host that has the fricking code stored in a json file (help)
+a website with a python host that has the fricking domain stored in a json file (help)